cubePreparing Your 3D Assets

 Step-by-Step Model Export Guide

-Check Your Geometry
+chevron-right1.
+Check Your Geometryhashtag

 Start with a clean, well-built model: